Kyoto Prefecture

 Imakumano Kannon-ji, the temple that cures headaches

-There is also another well-known story about this temple.
+There is another famous story related to this temple.

 One day Emperor Goshirakawa had a splitting headache, so he went to Imakumano Kannno-ji to pray for a cure.
 That night, Kannon appeared his dream and shone a light on his head.
 Then, his headache completely vanished!
 Due to this story, Imakumano Kannnon-ji renowned for curing headaches.